- About The School

 To assist with recruitment and retention of faculty who share our commitments to diversity and service to underserved or vulnerable populations, each year the Dean’s Office will award up to eight grants to support activities related to our educational and scholarly missions.
 Those receiving the grants will be named the John A. Watson Faculty Scholars.

-The grants will provide critical support that will allow faculty to develop their academic interests as well as pursue activities that contribute to the community (e.g. Diversity outreach).
+The grants will provide critical support that will allow faculty to develop their academic interests.
 These grants are not to be used as Z supplements or as salary increases.
+For more information and guidelines about the fund, please see Dean's Diversity Fund Guidelines.

 There are two categories of awards: